 - Node auto-repair to maintain node health and availability

-- Logging and monitoring with Stackdriver for visibility into your cluster
+- Logging and monitoring with Google Cloud's operations suite for visibility into your cluster

-GKE cluster masters are automatically upgraded to run new versions of Kubernetes as those versions become stable, so you can take advantage of newer features from the open source Kubernetes project.
+GKE cluster control planes are automatically upgraded to run new versions of Kubernetes as those versions become stable, so you can take advantage of newer features from the open source Kubernetes project.

 New features in Kubernetes are listed as Alpha, Beta, or Stable, depending upon their status in development.
 In most cases, Kubernetes features that are listed as Beta or Stable are included with GKE.
 Kubernetes Alpha features are available in special GKE alpha clusters.

-GKE works with containerized applications: applications packaged into hardware independent, isolated user-space instances, for example by using Docker.
+GKE works with containerized applications.
+These are applications packaged into platform independent, isolated user-space instances, for example by using Docker.
 In GKE and Kubernetes, these containers, whether for applications or batch jobs, are collectively called workloads.
 Before you deploy a workload on a GKE cluster, you must first package the workload into a container.

-Google Cloud Platform provides continuous integration and continuous delivery tools to help you build and serve application containers.
-You can use Google Cloud Build to build container images (such as Docker) from a variety of source code repositories, and Google Container Registry to store and serve your container images.
+Google Cloud provides continuous integration and continuous delivery tools to help you build and serve application containers.
+You can use Cloud Build to build container images (such as Docker) from a variety of source code repositories, and Artifact Registry or Container Registry to store and serve your container images.